Train-In-Blocks-Ltd/Landing/content/blog/national-physical-fitness-month-2022.md

 Next time you get together with friends or family, miss that trip to the pub and arrange a physical activity.
 A bike ride; a bracing walk by the sea or a good ol' fashioned game of bat and ball.
 These kinds of events are all a lot of fun and provide great bonding experiences — all while getting your heart rate up.

-There are countless ways to[celebrate National Physical Fitness & Sports Mont](https://health.gov/news/202004/celebrate-national-physical-fitness-sports-month)h.
+There are countless ways to [celebrate National Physical Fitness & Sports Month](https://health.gov/news/202004/celebrate-national-physical-fitness-sports-month).
 The five ideas discussed above are just that: ideas.
 As long as you are finding some way to get active this month, you are playing your part.
 Just remember to have fun!

-The goal of [](https://health.gov/news/202004/celebrate-national-physical-fitness-sports-month)the event isn’t to force people to exercise but to get them excited about exercising.
+The goal of the event isn’t to force people to exercise but to get them excited about exercising.
 This month is your chance to find something that you will hopefully want to keep doing even after May has come and gone.
 Momentum is key!

-Get involved in the movement (pun intended) of National Physical Fitness&Sports month on social media with the hashtag #MoveinMay.
+Get involved in the movement (pun intended) of National Physical Fitness & Sports month on social media with the hashtag #MoveinMay and don't forget to tag us @traininblocks.